MirkoHernandez/denote-folgezettel/Readme.md

 > [!NOTE]
 > Notes should not generally change signature.The following command is
-> used to correct the premature numbering of notes (I made this
+> used to correct the premature numbering of notes (This can be a common
-> mistake in the initial stages of a few zettelkastens).
+> mistake in the initial stages of a zettelkasten).

 ### denote-fz-rename-unnumbered